EPI Ambassadors Shaping the next generation of Leaders in research

 Hi, I’m Sloane!
 I’m a second-year microbiology and cell science major on a pre-medical track with minor studies in health disparities in society, medical geography in global health, and pathogenesis.
 I work in a research lab with UF’s Pharmacodynamics department studying substance abuse, and I authored my own project investigating the phenology of Chagas disease in Florida.
 I enjoy spending time with my friends from my medical fraternity Phi Delta Epsilon, relaxing with family at the beach, reading and doing yoga!
 In my future, I aim to attend graduate medical school to work in global health, focused in epidemiology and health justice.

-Headshot of EPI ambassador Sloane Murphy
+Headshot of Sloane Murphy

 Ambassador